lewisjones37/MSP2_to-do-list/README.md

 General Organization Enthusiasts: Anyone who enjoys staying organized and productive can find value in using this to-do list to manage their daily activities.

-2Day 2Morrow 2Do aims to provide a user-friendly and accessible solution for individuals with diverse lifestyles and busy schedules.
+Emily's 2Do's aims to provide a user-friendly and accessible solution for individuals with diverse lifestyles and busy schedules.
 Whether it's managing work-related tasks, academic commitments, personal projects, or social engagements, this to-do list offers an effective way to stay on top of various responsibilities without the worry of tasks disappearing, thanks to the local storage feature.

 ### User Stories